MonsterBagels/my-cachyos-setup/README.md

   + --adaptive-sync: enable adaptive sync
   + --mangoapp: When using gamescope must enable mango this way
   + --hdr-enabled: enable HDR, must also have it turned on in system settings

-### General System Tweaks
-~~I did a couple of the tweaks listed here including changing the AMD 3D V-Cache Optimizer to Driver in the BIOS and then setting it to cache in the OS but running the grep code didn't seem to do anything so not sure.
-I also disabled split lock mitigate.~~ I just disabled split lock mitigate.

 ### Sched-ext Tutorial
 ~~I stuck with scx_bpfland and since I'm mostly gaming  I set the profile to Gaming~~ Reverted profile back to auto.